In 1642 Abel Tasman’s voyage set out to chart the coast of the mysterious South Land.

-Tasmanian Museum and Art Gallery exhibit ‘The Early Dutch Explorers’ at TMAG Bond Store Basement re-creates life aboard a 17th century Dutch East India Company ship.
+Tasmanian Museum and Art Gallery exhibit ‘The Early Dutch Explorers’ at TMAG Bond Store Basement re-created life aboard a 17th century Dutch East India Company ship.

 10-13 February 2017

-The MyState Australian Wooden Boat Festival is taking on a Dutch theme in 2017 with beautiful examples of Dutch wooden boats on display and a team of student boat-builders from the Netherlands using Tasmanian timbers to construct a traditional Dutch sailing dinghy.
+The MyState Australian Wooden Boat Festival took on a Dutch theme in 2017 with beautiful examples of Dutch wooden boats on display and a team of student boat-builders from the Netherlands using Tasmanian timbers to construct a traditional Dutch sailing dinghy.

 19 May 2017